highchair/artinruins-com/_property/brook-meeting-cushing.md

 **167 Cushing Street** — c.1900.
 2-1/2 stories; hip; clapboard and shingle; square block with entrance under recessed porch; bay on front; dormer.

 **169 Cushing Street** — c.1890.
 2-1/2 stories; flank gable; shingle; unusual small building set in middle of block; entrance on north end with pergola on east side; sweeping roof with shed dormers breaking through eaves; casement in gable end.

+**242 Meeting Street** — Before 1857.
+1-1/2 stories; end gable; siding; cottage with turned post porch across front; projecting cross gable on east.
+(A.I.R: Very much altered from its historic state in more recent years)

 ### In the News